manjilsaikia/manjilsaikia.github.io/research.md

 ## Peer Reviewed Papers

+25. *On near-perfect numbers with five prime factors*, (with *Flora Jeba S and Anirban Roy*), *DeGruyter Proceedings of 2nd ICRTMPCS 2023 "Advances in Mathematical and Computational Sciences"*, to appear, 2023.

 24. *Conjectures on congruences of binomial coefficients modulo higher powers of a prime number*, *Journal of the Assam Academy of Mathematics*, accepted, 2023. ([pdf](/publ/papers/Conjecture.pdf))

 23. *Some Missed Congruences modulo powers of $2$ for $t$-colored overpartitions*, *Boletín de la Sociedad Matemática Mexicana*, 2023, 29 (1), Article  15, 10 pp. ([pdf](/publ/papers/NNcong.pdf))